francicco/GenomeAnnotationWorkshop2025/README.md

 P.S.
 If you want to download the data directly to your machine from the link you need the python libray `gdown`.
 If it's not installed you can do it with `pip install gdown --user`.

-Then simply execute: `gdown --folder https://drive.google.com/drive/folders/1IreMRHaOa1kvOomyjoEm8xFw1fmOR-oK`
+Then simply execute: `gdown --folder https://drive.google.com/drive/folders/1IreMRHaOa1kvOomyjoEm8xFw1fmOR-oK`.
+To download a specific file use the flag `--fuzzy`.

-For this workshop all the data should be in `~/Share`
+For this workshop all the data should be in `~/Share`.